acemod/ACE3/docs/wiki/framework/spectator-framework.md

 ### 4.7 Get the camera mode/focus/vision/position/direction

 `ace_spectator_fnc_getCameraAttributes`
 Returns an array of the listed camera attributes (see `setCameraAttributes` for more details) for the local player.
-If spectator is not currently active any pre-set attributes will be returned (otherwise default values will be returned - position will be `[0,0,0]` if unset).
+If the spectator camera is not currently active any pre-set attributes will be returned (otherwise default values will be returned - position will be `[0,0,0]` if unset).

 ```cpp
  * Arguments: